Frequently Asked Questions

 79

-prefix and the correct number of digits, ensuring only valid Svalbard geographic numbers are accepted.
-Remember to adapt this function for other number types as needed.Formatting: Presenting Numbers Consistently
+prefix and the correct number of digits.
+Adapt this function for other number types as needed.How to Format Svalbard Phone Numbers

 Consistent formatting improves readability and user experience.
-Here's an example formatting function:
+Here's a formatting function:

-This function formats the number to the international standard, including the country code and spacing.
+This function formats the number to the international standard with the country code and spacing.
 The

 try...catch

-Svalbard and Jan Mayen use various number types, each with a specific format:
+Svalbard and Jan Mayen use these number types:

-While number portability is currently unavailable in Svalbard and Jan Mayen, Nkom is evaluating its implementation.
-You should design your systems with future number portability in mind.
-Avoid hard-coding operator assignments and use flexible database schemas to accommodate potential changes in number assignments.
+Number portability is currently unavailable in Svalbard and Jan Mayen, but Nkom is evaluating its implementation.
+Design your systems with future portability in mind:

 Conclusion